Health Records in the ACT

 A deceased consumer’s health record can only be accessed by the executor of the deceased’s will, or the administrator of the deceased’s estate.

-Can I charge a fee for providing access to medical records?
+Can a fee be charged for providing access to medical records?

 Yes.
 The Act permits charging a fee for the copying, transfer or giving access to health records.
 The ACT Minister of Health may determine the maximum fee that can be charged.
 Information on the applicable fees can be found here.

-Who in our organisation is entitled to access a consumer’s health record?
+Employee’s access to records Who in a medical organisation is entitled to access a consumer’s health record?

 The consumer’s health service provider, the members of the consumer’s treating team (specialists, referring health service providers, etc) and certain administrative staff may be entitled to access a consumer’s heath record.